amgarton47/CS62data-structures/Profiling_Lab/project/README-original.md

 * Bucket Hashing with Linked List (Separate) Chaining - The name-space is divided into some number of *buckets* (chosen by taking a hash value modulo the number of buckets).
-Each bucket contains a linear linked list (chain) of the items that hashed into that bucket.
+Each bucket contains a linear linked list (chain) of the entries that hashed into that bucket.
 If the number of buckets is chosen to be a reasonable fraction of the total number of (expected) entries, the lists should be relatively short.

 * Hash Collisions - A situation where multiple keys hash to the same value, necessitating